Online Paintability: The Slow-Coloring Game: General Bounds

 \begin{theorem} For every $n$-vertex graph $G$,

-The lower bound is sharp when $G\in\{K_n,\Kb_n\}$, the upper bound when $G=\Kb_n$. \end{theorem} \begin{proof} For the lower bound, Lister always marks all remaining vertices.
-Given a Painter strategy, let $V_i$ be the set of vertices removed on round $i$.
+Equality holds in the lower bound when all components of $G$ are complete.
+Equality holds in the upper bound when $G$ has no edges. \end{theorem} \begin{proof} Given that Lister always marks all remaining vertices, let $V_i$ be the set of vertices colored by Painter on round $i$.
 The vertices in $V_i$ are marked $i$ times.
-Thus the total cost will be at least $\Sigma(G)$.
-Equality holds for $K_n$ because Painter colors exactly one vertex on every round, so Lister scores most by marking all vertices.
-Equality holds for $\Kb_n$ because Painter always removes the entire marked set.
+Thus the total cost is at least $\Sigma(G)$.
+Equality holds for a disjoint union of complete graphs, because Painter always colors one vertex in each component having a marked vertex.

 For the upper bound, let $r = \rho(G)$.
 Given any marked set $M$, the \emph{greedy strategy} for Painter colors a largest independent set in $G[M]$.
 The definition of $\rho(G)$ yields $\alpha(G[M])\ge \C{M}/r$.
 For any game played against this strategy, let $m_1,\ldots,m_t$ be the sizes of the marked sets in the successive rounds.
 In round $i$ Painter colors at least $m_i/r$ vertices, so $\sum_{i=1}^t \FR{m_i}r \leq n$.
-Hence Lister scores at most $nr$, using any strategy.
-Equality when $G=\Kb_n$ is trivial. \end{proof}
+Multiplying by $n$ shows that Lister scores at most $nr$.